pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 ### So different from last year

 My experience last year was a bit different.
-I walked into my first PyCon US - having no idea how I'd fit in at the meeting.
+I walked into my first PyCon US having no idea how I'd fit in at the meeting.
 I didn’t know many people.
 I had never led a [mentored sprint](https://www.mentored-sprints.dev/).
-And I wasn't sure how my packaging talk would be received; you see, packaging is a notoriously thorny topic.
+And I wasn't sure how my packaging talk, [Friends Don't Let Friends Package Alone](https://us.pycon.org/2024/schedule/presentation/34/) would be received; you see, packaging is a notoriously thorny topic.

 [Last year turned out pretty great - read more here.](pycon-2023-packaging-presentation-sprints-leah-wasser.html)